Skip to main content

 It is increasingly the case that starting a family means mothers must interrupt their careers.
 Overall, women are more likely than men to suffer discrimination in the labour market.
 A range of employment laws have been passed to improve transparency around pay and to increase the number of women in senior positions, including through the use of quotas.
 Single and separated parents achieve additional targeted support such as tax credits or advance child support payments where necessary.

 Germany is a welfare state Welfare state The principle of the welfare state is enshrined in Article 20 of the Basic Law and cannot be rescinded, even if the Basic Law is changed.
 In this way the Basic Law commits the state to protect, in addition to their freedom, the natural bases of life of its citizens.
 Each individual, however, also… Read more › .
 It is committed to economic security and social justice for all its citizens.
-In 2021 Germany spent 1.16 trillion euros, the equivalent of 32.5% of GDP, on health, welfare, unemployment and related spending.
+In 2024 Germany spent more than 1.3 trillion euros on health, welfare, unemployment and other related benefits.

 Germany’s thriving civil society is an important pillar of social coexistence and cohesion.
 German citizens are certainly committed and active.
 Around 29 million people (around 40% of the population) volunteer in their free time to support areas such as sport, culture, music, environmentalism and conservation, social issues and education.
 By volunteering they make a major contribution to promoting diversity, justice and freedom in Germany.